-- (1) "Abatement" means the act of putting an end to a land alteration or development activity or reducing the degree or intensity of the alteration or activity. - (2) "Accessory structure" means a structure that is: - (a) Detached from the principal structure; - (b) Located on the same lot as the principal structure; and - (c) Customarily incidental and subordinate to a principal structure.

-- (3) "Addition" means newly constructed area that increases the size of a structure. - (4) "Afforestation" means the establishment of a tree cover on an area from which it has always or very long been absent, or the planting of open areas which are not presently in forest cover. - (5) Agriculture. - (a) "Agriculture" means an activity related to the production or management of livestock, crops, vegetation, or soil. - (b) "Agriculture" includes: - (i) Tillage, harvest, fertilization, pest management, cropping, pasturing, or production of an agricultural product, including livestock, poultry, plants, trees, sod, food, feed, and fiber; and - (ii) An activity that directly contributes to the production, conversion, processing, storage, or sale of agricultural products primarily generated on-site.
+- (1) "Accessory structure" means a structure that is: - (a) Detached from the principal structure; - (b) Located on the same lot as the principal structure; and - (c) Customarily incidental and subordinate to a principal structure. - (2) "Addition" means newly constructed area that increases the size of a structure. - (3) "Afforestation" means the establishment of a tree cover on an area from which it has always or very long been absent, or the planting of open areas which are not presently in forest cover. - (4) Agricultural Best Management Practice. - (a) "Agricultural best management practice" means an agronomic, conservation, or pollution control practice, installation, or structure that manages soil loss, nutrients, animal wastes, or agricultural chemicals so as to minimize their movement into State waters. - (b) "Agricultural best management practice" includes strip cropping, terracing, cover crops, grass waterways, animal waste management, conservation tillage, riparian buffers, nutrient management, and stream protection practices such as fencing, stream crossings, and remote watering devices. - (c) "Agricultural best management practice" does not include a shoreline stabilization measure authorized by the Department of the Environment under COMAR 26.24.04. - (5) Agriculture. - (a) "Agriculture" means an activity related to the production or management of livestock, crops, vegetation, or soil. - (b) "Agriculture" includes: - (i) Tillage, harvest, fertilization, pest management, cropping, pasturing, or production of an agricultural product, including livestock, poultry, plants, trees, sod, food, feed, and fiber; and - (ii) An activity that directly contributes to the production, conversion, processing, storage, or sale of agricultural products primarily generated on-site. - (6) Anadromous Fish. - (a) "Anadromous fish" means a species of fish that spawns in freshwaters by travelling upstream from its primary ocean habitat. - (b) "Anadromous fish" includes rockfish, yellow perch, white perch, shad, and river herring.